porcelli/mule-dsl/readme.md

 # Mule DSL Goals

-To implement an internal Domain Specific Language (DSL) (also know as a fluent API) in Java that allows users to configure Mule ESB programmatically.
+To implement an internal Domain Specific Language (DSL) in Java (also know as a fluent API) that allows users to configure Mule ESB programmatically.
 The following characteristics are expected from the DSL:

- - Easy to use and learn
+ - Easy to write, read and learn
  - Hard to misuse
  - Extensible
  - Take advantage of IDE auto-complete